GuillaumeLNB/lexicons_builder/README.rst

 Note
 ====

-Feel free to raise an issue or drop me a line at guillaume.le-noe-bienvenu@irisa.fr if something isn't working for you.
+Feel free to raise an issue on `GitHub`_ if something isn't working for you.

 .. _toctree: http://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html